jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 These two factors may have some impact on transaction cost (compared to skipping Safenet and using the centralized processor directly with trust).

+_The protocol allows the processor to extract funds before the end of the challenge by proving on the debit chain that the funds were delivered.
+However, as described previously, producing the on-chain proofs tends to be expensive and time-consuming_

 ### Competing Protocols

 From this post, it may seem like smart contract wallets are essential to providing low-cost, low-latency intents without trust assumptions.
 As a leader in smart contract wallets, Safe appears uniquely positioned to build this platform, but are smart contract wallets _truly_ required to support this system?